The Best Website Builders for 2023

 What is a Website Builder?

 Website builders are designed for users who are not familiar or adept at computer programming.
-Every bit of HTML and scripting is built into the system, allowing for extremely competent looking and well-tested results without the time and hassle it would take to learn coding or hire an expensive coder.
+Every bit of HTML and scripting is built into the system, allowing for extremely competent looking and well-tested results without the time and hassle it would take to learn to code or hire an expensive coder.

 A secret of some programmers is that they prefer using free website builders because the results are often just as good, if not better, and there is no need to test the various parameters and inputs they commonly spend hours working on and testing.
-Website builders also allow for more advanced users to add their own touches.
+They also allow for more advanced users to add their own touches.

 Graphic design, like coding, is another skill that few are experts in.
-Website builders feature templates with modern styles and visually appealing designs that are tried and true.
+Most builders feature templates with modern styles and visually appealing designs that are tried and true.
 While they may follow a certain “look,” they often conform to the desires of contemporary web users.
 They also convey a level of professionalism that may be difficult to reproduce without a large investment.

 Another benefit of pre-designed templates is that they are extremely easy to use.
 An incalculable amount of hours of work have been put into the flow, button placement, organization of data, and well-thought-out features of any given template to create the best possible user experience.